22 mars 2023

-On 15 March 2021 Croatia ratified the Additional Protocol to the Council of Europe Convention on...
+On 27 February 2023, Luxembourg ratified the Additional Protocol to Council of Europe Convention...

 Terrorism constitutes a real threat to democracy, the rule of law and the enjoyment of human rights.
 As such it must be countered through prevention and suppression by the member States of the Council of Europe.
 However, poorly implemented or overly Draconian counter-terrorism measures can be counterproductive.
 While law enforcement operations aimed at terrorists are necessary and justified, counter-terrorism measures should not go beyond what is necessary to maintain peace and security, nor should they subvert the rule of law and democracy in the cause of trying to save it.